cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 [Premium](https://quadlayers.com/portfolio/woocommerce-checkout-manager/) | [Demo](https://quadlayers.com/woocommerce-checkout-manager/checkout/?add-to-cart=32) | [Documentation](https://quadlayers.com/documentation/woocommerce-checkout-manager/) | [Community](https://www.facebook.com/groups/quadlayers/)

 WooCommerce checkout manager is a plugin built to be the wizard of checkout pages.
-Helps to modify in an intuitive way, allows fields customization, to extend bill�s information and to create any field required at WooCommerce checkout.
+Helps to modify in an intuitive way, allows fields customization, to extend billing information and to create any field required at WooCommerce checkout.

 == Description ==